sahiliamsso/docs/source/admin-guide/user-authentications.md

 A number of multi-factor authentication scripts are shipped in the Gluu Server by default, including support for FIDO U2F tokens (like Vasco and Yubikey), Gluu's free mobile two-factor application [Super Gluu](https://super.gluu.org), social authentication via Passport.js, certificate authentication, and Duo Security.

 !!!
 Note
     If you run into issues while configuring or testing authentication mechanisms, e.g. not able to login or facing error pages, please         follow the [FAQ recommendations](./faq.md) to troubleshoot.
-It is advised to perform tests in an incognito tab or a different browser       to avoid session issues.
+Make sure to perform tests in an incognito tab or a different browser       to avoid session issues.